Lithuania looks for quality, not quantity in fintech

 The government is now looking ahead to ensure the sector’s future.
 Mindaugas Liutvinskas, Vice-Minister of Finance, told bne IntelliNews that the ministry has brought together a team of experts consisting of representatives of state institutions and market participants to prepare recommendations for the guidelines on fintech sector development in Lithuania in 2022-2027.

 “The recommendations will aim to identify the measures needed to further develop the sector, increase the use of digital financial services, promote the creation and use of innovation as well as strengthen risk management.
 The government has a clear political will to maintain and strengthen Lithuania’s position as a regional fintech hub.
-The further development of the sector, both in terms of quantity and quality, requires effective cooperation between public authorities and an open dialogue with market participants.
+The further development of the sector, both in terms of quantity and quality, requires effective co-operation between public authorities and an open dialogue with market participants.
 We are on the right track, and it is important to move forward in a focused and measured way,” he says.

 Crypto challenge